 This is a material that has a low resistance and allows electricity to flow easily in it.

-It’s like two separate single-pole switches that are linked together so they work together as 1 switch eg the main switch on a Consumer Unit which turns off the Line and Neutral at the same time.
+It’s like two separate single-pole switches that are linked together so they work together as 1 switch.
+For example, the main switch on a Consumer Unit which turns off the Line and Neutral at the same time.

 The process for connecting exposed metal parts such as water pipes within a property to ‘electrical earth’, usually a gas and or water pipe.